-We can see that for TREC 10, Twist has a discriminative power comparable to RBP and AP, whereas it is more discriminative than bpref.
-For TREC 14, nDCG and AP are the most discriminative measures, Twist is in the middle, being more discriminative than both RBP and bpref.
-For TREC 20 and TREC 21 only nDCG is more discriminative than Twist which behaves better than RBP, AP, and bpref for both the collections.
+RBP and bpref.
+For TREC 20 and TREC 21 only nDCG is more discriminative than Twist which behaves better than RBP, AP and bpref for both the collections.
 Twist reports low values for Δ for all the collections; in particular, for TREC 14 and TREC 20 Twist reports the lowest value, whereas for TREC 10 AP and for TREC 21 nDCG have slightly lower values.

-In the end, Twist shows a good discriminative power; being always comparable to the one of the most used gainbased measures.
+In the end, Twist shows a good discriminative power; being always comparable to the one of the most used gain-based measures.